SE-UP/RSE-UP/chapters/welcome.md

 but you should already be comfortable doing things like reading data from files and writing loops, conditionals, and functions.

-To make sure that your Python skills are at the expected level, you can either follow our provided [python refresher](https://se-up.github.io/RSE-UP/exercises/python_refresh.html) or if your already experienced with other programming languages you can also checkout out the python tutorials on [Exercism.org](https://exercism.org/) to get up to speed with the python syntax.
+To make sure that your Python skills are at the expected level, you can either try our [Python refresher](https://se-up.github.io/RSE-UP/exercises/python_refresh.html) or, if you are already experienced with other programming languages, you can also checkout out the python tutorials on [exercism.org](https://exercism.org/) to get up to speed with the python syntax.

 ## The Big Picture